Injunction halts tree felling in Plymouth city centre

 Contractors were forced to stop work to cut down more than 100 trees in Plymouth city centre after an injunction was issued.

-The High Court order was served just after 01:00 GMT on Tuesday by the group Save the Trees of Armada Way.
+The High Court order was served after 01:00 GMT on Wednesday by the group Save the Trees of Armada Way (Straw).

 By that time the majority of the trees had been felled, but about 12 remain.

-The tree felling is part of a regeneration plan for the city centre which was paused in February to allow a consultation to take place.
+The tree felling is part of a regeneration plan for the city centre which will mean the planting of 169 new trees.

+The project was paused in February to allow a consultation to take place.

 But on Tuesday Plymouth City Council announced the revised project would restart.

+Given the scale of the felling which has already occurred - about 100 to 115 trees are thought to have been felled - there is no good outcome now for the campaigners.

+But they say the will continue to take legal advice as they fight to protect the few mature trees which are yet to be chopped down.

-Protesters turned out in Plymouth city centre after contractors moved in to cut down the trees at about 20:30 GMT.
+On Tuesday protesters turned out in Plymouth city centre after contractors moved in to cut down the trees at about 20:30 GMT.

-Many attempted to halt the work by climbing over the perimeter that had been set up ahead of the injunction.
+Some attempted to halt the work by climbing over a perimeter that had been set up.

-Campaigner Mark Thomas said: "Sadly we have lost a lot of our trees but there are some still remaining and hopefully we can save them."

-Fellow campaigner Ali White said: "It's a little win, this evening has been absolutely devastating."
+Campaigner Ali White, from Straw, said the felling was "devastating" and the group would be asking for a judicial review of the decision.

+She told BBC Radio Devon: "It is not about planting more trees, it is about saving the trees that were here.

+"There was no need to fell them, why wait 30 years for mature trees when you have them already?"

+A city council spokesperson said the authority would be "obtaining legal advice once we have received the claimant's application, as directed by the court".

-Luke Pollard, Labour MP for Plymouth Sutton and Devonport, tweeted: "It's a scene of environmental devastation and utter council vandalism."
+Luke Pollard, Labour MP for Plymouth Sutton and Devonport, said the area looked like "a scene of environmental devastation".

 Overnight Plymouth’s Conservative council chopped down nearly 100 trees in the city centre.
 It’s a scene of environmental devastation and utter council vandalism.
 I’m appalled at the actions of the Tory Council.
 Sad day for our city. #plymouth #ArmadaWay pic.twitter.com/YU5veZJtlF— Luke Pollard MP (@LukePollard) March 15, 2023